 Self-affirmation is a surprisingly powerful tool!
 Most people don’t realize it, but we tend to spend a lot of time putting ourselves down and not as much time building ourselves up.

 Chances are, if you’re panicking about your upcoming interview, you’re thinking about the experiences that didn’t go so well for you in the past, or you’re telling yourself how hard it’s going to be to compete against other candidates.

 What would happen if you flipped the script and reminded yourself how great you are instead?
 Let yourself know that you deserve this role just as much as anyone else.

-Focus on re-affirming your skills and talents and reminding yourself of what makes you good for this job.
+Focus on re-affirming your skills and careers and reminding yourself of what makes you good for this job.
 You’ll feel better, and you’ll come up with some great ideas on how to respond to questions your interviewer might ask about your suitability for the role too.